 A sourdough version of your favorite snickerdoodle cookie.
 These are a little tangy, crispy on the edges and soft in the middle.
 You've just got to try them - they are so good, you'll need to make a double batch!!

-Mix the sugar and cinnamon for the topping together in a small bowl.
+When you're ready to bake, mix together the sugar and ground cinnamon for the topping in a small bowl and line 2 cookie sheets with parchment paper.

 Notes